 The Climate Leadership Council (CLC) is an organization of former government officials, intellectuals, and businessmen who advocate for a carbon tax.
-The organization was founded in 2017 by Ted Halstead, an environmentalist activist who founder of the center-left think tank New America Foundation.
+The organization was founded in 2017 by Ted Halstead, an environmentalist activist and founder of the center-left think tank New America Foundation.
 CLC is affiliated with the PAC Americans for Carbon Dividends (AFCD).

 The CLC tries to sell their plan as a “conservative” plan because the carbon tax is “revenue neutral” and the plan was authored by former Republican officials.
 But the CLC’s founding members and leadership include several members who are known for their center-left views.